SequentiaSEQ/SEQ-Core-Elements/rates/README.md

 ### Using a Nix shell

-You may now enter a nix shell, which will provide all the build tools and dependencies for building the rates server written in [Gerbil Scheme](https://cons.io/):
+You may now enter a nix shell from the top SEQ-Core-Elements source directory, which will provide all the build tools and dependencies for building the rates server written in [Gerbil Scheme](https://cons.io/) as well as the sequentia daemon written in C++:
 ```shell
 nix-shell
 ```